gabriel-ing/Quickstarts/GettingStartedWithIRISCommunity/GettingStartedWithIRISCommunity.md

 ```
 To break this down:
 - `run` is the docker command to run an image.
 It will search for the container locally, before then searching online with the `docker pull` command.
 Therefore, the `pull` command does not need to be run separately.
 - `intersystem/iris-community:latest-em` is the main parameter of the run command.
-This is the location of the InterSystems IRIS community Edition within the docker hub, which is the market place for container images.
+This is the location of the InterSystems IRIS Community Edition within the docker hub, which is the market place for container images.
-    - `latest-em` is a tag for the version being downloaded, `em` stands for extended maintenance. you can also specify a version number, e.g. `2025.1` or `latest-cd` for the latest version in continuous development.
+    - `latest-em` is a tag for the version being downloaded, `em` stands for extended maintenance.
+You can also specify a version number, e.g. `2025.1` or `latest-cd` for the latest version in continuous development.
 - `--name my-iris` gives your container the name my-iris, you can change this to anything you want, but it's useful to make it something memorable.
 - `publish` maps your local ports to the container ports (local:container).
 InterSystems IRIS sends binary data on Port 1972 and uses Port 52773 for web-server data.
 If you have something running locally on ports 52773 or 1972, you can map the container ports to different ports.
 - `-d` flag detaches your terminal so you can continue to use it.